For a starter addressing common misconceptions try the excellent Classic Mistakes resources by Nigel Hopley.

 A superb resource to use in class (or for students to use at home) to address misconceptions is Craig Barton’s and Simon Woodhead’s Diagnostic Questions site.
 The site has over 1700 questions with carefully designed multiple choice responses to address common misconceptions.
 For further details see these posts.

-One of the new year resolutions I suggested was to reread Malcolm Swan’s excellent ‘Improving Learning in Mathematics‘, this includes a section (5.3) on exposing errors and misconceptions.
+Malcolm Swan’s excellent ‘Improving Learning in Mathematics‘, includes a section (5.3) on exposing errors and misconceptions.
 An activity suggested there is to let your students become examiners and mark the work of others, this works very well, I have highlighted some excellent resources for this on the ‘Spot the mistake!‘ page.

 Examination boards often publish helpful material which addresses common misconceptions, such resources can promote very useful class discussion as can examiners’ reports.
 From AQA for example, have a look at the Feedback documents on each unit available here (scroll down the page and look in the section on Teaching Resources) and another resource here.